clawpack/doc/doc/howto_doc.rst

 `http://clawpack.github.io
 <http://clawpack.github.io>`_.

-To do so, first create the html files as described above in `$CLAW/doc/doc/_build/html`.
+To do so, first create the html files as described above, with `SPHINX_WEB=True` in both the `doc` and `gallery` directories.

 Commit any changed source files and push to `clawpack/doc <https://github.com/clawpack/doc>`_.

 Then do::